Home

 5. The perception of the whole, or gestalt

-The last one is a bonus - you don't have to learn it separately as it just evolves out of learning the first four skills.
+The last one is a bonus as it just evolves out of learning the first four skills.

 It Doesn’t Take Long to Learn to Draw